Fair Trade (Star Trek: Voyager)

 "Fair Trade" is the 55th episode of Star Trek: Voyager, the 13th episode of the third season.
-This is a science fiction television show, and in this episode it focuses on the character Neelix.
 The Federation starship USS Voyager has reached a trade outpost station at the edge of a new region of space.
 Neelix, a Delta quadrant native that has been working as a guide and liaison for the spaceship, is concerned he has outlived his usefulness aboard the ship because the new region is as far as he has traveled.
-James Nardini guest stars as the character Wixiban.

 This television episode was aired on UPN on January 8, 1997.

 The episode won one Emmy award.